-Module:Sport Politics: Comparative and International Sport Structures and ProcessesDegree program:M.A.
-International Sport Development and Politics [MA DEV]Valid for first-year students:Winter term 2021/22 onward
+Degree program: M.A.
+International Sport Development and Politics [MA DEV]

-German module title Sportpolitik: Sportstrukturen und -prozesse in vergleichender und internationaler Perspektive Abbreviation DEV10 Subject related semester / Duration 3.
-SRS / 1 Total Workload/Total ECTS-Points 180 h / 6 Courses of the module Title Semester hours per week / Contact time / Self-study / Semester of study / Type of class / Language of instruction / Mandatory attendance a) Comparison of International Sport Politics 2 SHW / 30 h / 60 h / 3.
-SRS / SE / English / yes b) Sport Systems in the Americas 2 SHW / 30 h / 60 h / 3.
-SRS / SE / English / yes Advanced research skills Intended learning outcomes Students will be able to demonstrate an advanced understanding of linkages between political science, history, and sport as a cademic disciplines demonstrate an advanced and multi-disciplinary understanding of trans- and supranational Sport Politics understand similarities and differences of national sport systems and International Sport Organisations demonstrate an advanced, multi-disciplinary understanding of sport devel opment from an institutionalist and socio-political perspective show advanced skills in the identification, theory-based and methodol ogically sound analysis and interpretation of problems, issues and processes in sport politics demonstrate an advanced understanding of linkages and causal relations between institutional structures, political culture and sport policy outcomes Independent knowledge acquisition and critical thinking Students will be able to independently research and analyse a cademic literature identify, assess and link sport topics with academic studies and empirical sources critically reflect on academic studies and trends in current research apply methods of quantitative and qualitative social sciences as well as hermeneutics as a cademic methods independently obtain and critically evaluate specialised and advanced information on current and new research challenges formulate methodologically, conceptually and systematically sound arguments based on an objective knowledge base
+German module title Analysen der Sportpolitik in trans- und internationalen Kontexten Abbreviation DEV10 Subject related seme · 3.
+SRS / 1 Total Workload / Tot al ECTS-Points 180 h / 6 Courses of the modu Title le a) Comparative Approaches to International Sport Politics • week / Contact time / r of study / Type of class/ 2 SHW / 30 h / 60 h / 3.
+SRS / SE / English / yes b) Global Governance and International Relations of Sport Language of instructi Governing Bodies attendance . , , 2 SHW / 30 h / 60 h / 3.
+SRS / SE / English / yes Advanced research skills: Students will be able to demonstrate an advanced understanding of linkages between political science, history, and sport as academic qualification target disciplines. demonstrate an advanced and multi-disciplinary. understanding of trans- and international sport politics. understand similarities and differences of national sport systems and international sport organisations. demonstrate an advanced, multi-disciplinary understanding of sport development from an institutionalist and socio-political perspective. show advanced skills in the identification, theory-based and methodologically sound analysis and interpretation of problems, issues and processes in sport politics. demonstrate an advanced understanding of linkages and causal relations between institutional structures, political culture and sport policy outcomes.
+Independent knowledge acquisition and critical thinking: Students will be able to independently research and analyse academic literature. identify, assess and link sport topics with academic. studies and empirical sources. critically reflect on academic studies and trends in current research. apply methods of quantitative and qualitative social sciences as well as hermeneutics as academic methods. independently obtain and critically evaluate specialised and advanced information on current and new research challenges. formulate methodologically, conceptually and systematically sound arguments based on an objective knowledge base.
+Professionalism and vocational orientation: Students will be able to give proofs of problem-solving capacities. showcase advanced argumentation and discussion skills. stimulate, moderate and lead informed discussions. interact with partners from the field.